StevePatpatyan/GoodTradingCardBot/README.md

 - MythicalDrop: id of mythical drop
 - available: whether or not pack is available (0 if unavailable or 1 if available)
 - CashBase: base value of cash rewarded if drop rewards cash (see openPack command)
+- VoucherBase: base value of vouvhers rewarded if drop rewards vouchers
 - description - description of pack

 VoucherRewards: